 As of right now, I have 91 out of 100 designs live on Amazon.
 While I did have all 100 slots filled at one point, I recently decided to delete some underperforming listings.

 I highly recommend reviewing and evaluating any older t-shirt designs that don’t seem to be selling.
 I did that and determined some of them were just not that great!
 So I decided to cut my losses and free up slots for other listings that hopefully do better.

 And while I do plan on filling those slots soon, I don’t feel an urgency to do it right away.
 So right now, I’m trying to assess the ones I have, looking at what’s selling and what I can do to boost some of the others.

 I’ve been reading through forums and listening to Merch podcasts to get a better idea of setting up my listings.
 And this is namely regarding using keyword variations.

-I’m finding there’s a bit of a balance that needs to be maintained in terms of marketing to a particular niche vs. a random Amazon shopper stumbling upon your listing.
+I’m finding there’s a balance that needs to be maintained in terms of marketing to a particular niche vs a random Amazon shopper stumbling upon your listing.

 Optimizing the Title for Your Merch by Amazon Program Product Listing

 So as an example, I could make a shirt that says “English Majors Get it Write,” — but I don’t necessarily want that to be the title of my listing.
 Because what are the odds someone goes into the Amazon search bar and types in that specific query?